mma01us/dream-journal/README.md

   * (2 points) Sass as a CSS preprocessor to help with managing themes.
 * (1 point) External Client Side Library: [Calendarize](https://www.npmjs.com/package/calendarize) for generating the calendar view.
 It's relatively lightweight and I will need to make changes on top of it so I am assigning it one point.
 * (1 point) External Client Side Library: [rich-markdown-editor](https://www.npmjs.com/package/rich-markdown-editor) for a nice text editor for users to use while editing and writing their dream entries.
-* (1 point) External Client Side Library [canvas-sketch](https://www.npmjs.com/package/canvas-sketch) for users to draw images of their dreams if time permitting.
-Most of the package is fleshed out so I am assigning it one point.
 * (0 points) External Server Side Library [greeting-time](https://www.npmjs.com/package/greeting-time) for getting a greeting message depending on time of day.

-10 points total out of 8 required points (11 if time permitting)
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)